MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 ### Error: "File format not supported"

-Question: Why do I get the following error when attempting to protect or label a PDF file?
+**Question**: Why do I get the following error when attempting to protect or label a PDF file?

 > File format not supported